thehackingsage/tryhackme/Advent of Cyber 2/README.md

 - Based on all the information gathered.
 It's likely that Rudolph is in the Windy City and is staying in a hotel on Magnificent Mile.
 What are the street numbers of the hotel address? : `540`

+## [Day 15] Scripting There's a Python in my stocking!

+- What's the output of True + True? : `2`

+- What's the database for installing other peoples libraries called? : `PyPi`

+- What is the output of bool("False")? : `True`

+- What library lets us download the HTML of a webpage? : `Requests`

+- What is the output of the program provided in "Code to analyse for Question 5" in today's material? : `[1, 2, 3, 6]`

+- What causes the previous task to output that? : `Pass by reference`

+## [Day 16] Scripting Help!
+Where is Santa?

+- What is the port number for the web server? : `8000`

+- Without using enumerations tools such as Dirbuster, what is the directory for the API?  (without the API key) : `/api/`

+- Where is Santa right now? : `Winter wonderland, Hyde Park, London`

+- Find out the correct API key.
+Remember, this is an odd number between 0-100.
+After too many attempts, Santa's Sled will block you. : `57`